 Course description: ‘Examines basic concepts, theories, and approaches that are involved in the critical, academic study of religion.
 Attention given to basic research materials and to standard writing practices in the discipline.’
 That is what it says in the official course catalog, but what does that mean?
 It means we will be wrestling with that category of human culture labeled ‘religion’ and the various ways that observers of religious language, behaviors, and institutions have gone about describing, analyzing, and/or explaining what it is and why it is worth studying.
 We will spend some time looking at ‘definitions’ of religion, certain ‘standard’ methodological approaches to the study of religion, and a series of concepts useful for the elucidation of a religious world-view, such as notions like sacrality, deity, community, symbolic speech (myth), symbolic actions (ritual), and alternate planes of reality.
 We will read and carefully think about a variety of different sources drawn from different times and places.
-One thing you need to realize at the outset: this course is not an exercise in theology, and we will certainly not be evaluating the ‘truth’ or ‘falsity’ or the ‘rightness’ or ‘wrongness’ of certain ideas or practices.
-Everything studied in this class will be examined in a dispassionate, non-condemnatory fashion.
+One thing you need to realize at the outset: this course is not an exercise in theology—whether Western or Eastern—and we will certainly not be evaluating the ‘truth’ or ‘falsity’ or the ‘rightness’ or ‘wrongness’ of certain ideas or practices.
+Everything studied in this class will be examined in an even-handed, dispassionate, non-condemnatory fashion.

 Texts: You do not need to buy anything from the bookstore.
 Some texts will be distributed by the instructor electronically on Canvas as needed.
 The following book-length secondary text(s) are required and available to you electronically via Atkins Library: